Israel and state-sponsored terrorism

-The State of Israel has been accused of engaging in state-sponsored terrorism, as well as committing acts of state terrorism on a daily basis in the Palestinian territories.
+The State of Israel has been accused of engaging in state-sponsored terrorism, as well as committing acts of state terrorism on a daily basis in Palestine.
 Countries that have condemned Israel's role as a perpetrator of state-sponsored terrorism or state terrorism include Bolivia, Iran, Lebanon, Oman, Qatar, Saudi Arabia, Syria, Turkey, and Yemen.

 An early example of Israeli state-sponsored terrorism was the 1954 Lavon Affair, a botched bomb plot in Egypt that led to the resignation of the Israeli defense minister at the time.
 In the 1970s and 1980s, Israel was also a major supplier of arms to dictatorial regimes in South America, Sub-Saharan Africa, and Asia.
 In the 21st-century, it has been accused of sponsoring and supporting several terrorist groups as part of its Iran–Israel proxy conflict.

+1948 Palestine war

+Operation Cast Thy Bread

+The Haganah, a Zionist paramilitary organization which existed between 1920 and 1948, when it was replaced by the Israeli Defense Forces of the State of Israel, from April to December 1948, launched Operation Cast thy Bread.
+Its objective was to frighten and prevent Palestinian Arabs from returning to their captured villages and to make conditions difficult for Arab armies attempting to retake territories.
+The operation resulted in severe illness among local Palestinian citizens.

 1950–1951 Baghdad bombings

 The 1950–1951 Baghdad bombings were a series of bombings of Jewish targets in Baghdad, Iraq, between April 1950 and June 1951.
 There is a dispute around the true identity and objective of the offenders behind the bombings, and this issue remains unresolved.

 Two activists in the Iraqi Zionist underground were found guilty by an Iraqi court for a number of the bombings, and were sentenced to death.
 Another was sentenced to life imprisonment and seventeen more were given long prison sentences.
 The allegations against Israeli agents had "wide consensus" amongst Iraqi Jews in Israel.
 Many of the Iraqi Jews in Israel who lived in poor conditions blamed their ills and misfortunes on the Israeli Zionist emissaries or Iraqi Zionist underground movement.
 The theory that "certain Jews" carried out the attacks "in order to focus the attention of the Israel Government on the plight of the Jews" was viewed as "more plausible than most" by the British Foreign Office.
 Telegrams between the Mossad agents in Baghdad and their superiors in Tel Aviv give the impression that neither group knew who was responsible for the attack.

 Israel has consistently denied involvement in the bombings.